NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Core/1-4-1/Security-and-Authorisation/Receiver.page.md

 - The receiver will need to request a certificate under the NHS Root CA
     - There are two different certificate chains for INT and Prod
-    - INT Certificate chains, which are superceded from 4/06/2024, can be found [here](https://digital.nhs.uk/services/path-to-live-environments/integration-environment#rootca-and-subca-certificates)
+    - INT Certificate chains, which are superseded from 4/06/2024, can be found [here](https://digital.nhs.uk/services/path-to-live-environments/integration-environment#rootca-and-subca-certificates)
-    - Prod Certificate chains,which expire from 4/06/2024, can be found [here](https://digital.nhs.uk/services/path-to-live-environments/live-environment)
+    - Prod Certificate chains, which expire from 4/06/2024, can be found [here](https://digital.nhs.uk/services/path-to-live-environments/live-environment)
     - **Current** INT Certificate chains can be found [here](https://pki.nhs.uk/G2Transition/)
     - **Current** Prod Certificate chains can be found [here](https://pki.nhs.uk/G2Transition/)

 - The receiving endpoint will present the certificate obtained for TLS-MA